grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 Welcome to Grafana Cloud!
 Read on to learn about the newest changes to Grafana Cloud.

-## Export Alert rules and notification resources to Terraform
+## Export alert rules and notification resources to Terraform

 <!-- Yuri Tseretyan -->
 <!-- OSS, Enterprise -->